turnyay/solanaroll/README.md

+# Warning
+Any content produced by Solanaroll, or developer resources that Solanaroll provides, are for educational and inspiration purposes only.
+Solanaroll does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.

 # SOLANAROLL

 [https://www.solanaroll.com](https://www.solanaroll.com)

 Solanaroll is a fast, inexpensive dice game with a user-funded pooled treasury.
 The dice game is provably-fair and has a 1% house edge.